JGiubardo/Looper/README.md

 ```

 If track.mp3 is a valid .mp3 file, then Looper will find as good a loop
-point as it can, and will output those loop points to the terminal.
+point as it can, and will output those loop points to the terminal and the `loop.txt` file.
+This file can be read by
+[Looping Audio Converter](https://github.com/libertyernie/LoopingAudioConverter/releases) to create a looped audio
+`.brstm` file when processing a song.

 If no filename is given, or if `all` is used instead of a filename, it will run on every .mp3 in the directory.